EUEIP/napDCAT-AP/docs/vocabularies/datasetcategories_varB.md

 ### Variant B: strict reference to  EC Delegated Regulations – each category is clearly assigned to one  EC Delegated Regulation

 Usage note: This controlled vocabulary enables a dataset category description in two hierarchy levels:
-•	“Dataset type category”: mandatory, only one selection possible
+*	“Dataset type category”:
+  * mandatory, only one selection possible
+  *Describes the classification of the dataset content on an aggregated level.
+*	“Dataset detailed description”:
+  * optional, multiple-selections possible
+  * Describes the classification of the data set content on a detailed level.
+  * It is used to concretise the “Dataset type category”.
-•	“Dataset detailed description”: optional, multiple-selections possible This means the data provider would select one generic option of a “Dataset type category” first, and then optionally concretise this with one or more options of “Dataset detailed description”.
+This means the data provider would select one generic option of a “Dataset type category” first, and then optionally concretise this with one or more options of “Dataset detailed description”.

 The dataset categories be directly assigned to the datasets listed in the EC Delegated Regulations.
 In other cases, the definitions may be more based to a “logical clustering” of any possible mobility data (i.e. with or without reference to the EC Delegated Regulations).